omgnetwork/omgnetwork.github.io/website/versioned_docs/version-0.0.1/transfers.md

 3. Sign and encode the typed data into a signed transaction.

-4. Submit the signed transaction to the `Watcher`.
+4. Submit the signed transaction to the Watcher.

 #### Examples: